Home » 7 Foods High in Calcium for Parrots (Hypocalcemia Prevention)

 Birds, including parrots, don’t generate lactase, which means lactose can’t be digested.
 It’ll sit in the stomach until expelled, often in the form of diarrhea.

-Lactose-free cheese is a safe parrot snack, as it won’t cause stomach upsets but still contains all the calcium of traditional dairy.
-Ensure you buy lactose-free cheese, not dairy-free, because cheese alternatives created for the vegan diet rarely contain calcium.
+Lactose-free cheese is a safe parrot snack, as it won’t cause stomach upsets.
+It still contains all the calcium of traditional dairy.